Frequently Asked Questions

 - Lightning Network infrastructure

-Lightning Enable connects to your OpenNode account to create invoices and receive payment notifications.
+Lightning Enable connects to your provider account to create invoices and receive payment notifications.
+Strike is the default and recommended for most merchants.

 Pricing